Archive for the ‘Education’ category

 open source application

 .
 I’ve managed to create my entire outline in the time it’s taken the boss to have a bath.
-Maybe I won’t be sneaking envelopes through my tutor’s
+Maybe I won’t be sneaking envelopes through my tutor’s door this year.

 Send them down the mines